itsjoshuagraves/digitalgarden/content/tools/guides/bookshelf/index.md

 Please note: none of what you see here has affiliate links.

 ### The Non-Designer's Design Book
 This covers the basics of visual design and provides practical tips on how to create effective layouts, use color and typography effectively, and more.
+By Robin Williams.
+(No, not that one.)

 {{< button href="https://www.amazon.com/Williams-Non-Designers-Design-Bk_p3-Designers/dp/0321534042" >}}Purchase{{< /button >}}

-### Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability
+### Don't Make Me Think, Revisited
 This covers basic design principles and how/why to validate your ideas.

 I do have two nits, despite this being so helpful: the goal isn’t to remove _all_ friction, it exists for a reason and you need to manage it.
 Also, this book assumes you have a system for the ethical implications of your design, as you clearly wouldn’t want to “not make me think” your way into doing something unethical.
+By Steve Krug.

 {{< button href="https://www.oreilly.com/library/view/dont-make-me/9780133597271/" >}}Purchase{{< /button >}}

 ### How to Make Sense of Any Mess
 This covers how to approach massively complex problems in a human, easy way.
+By Abby Covert.

 {{< button href="https://abbycovert.com/make-sense/" >}}Read{{< /button >}}